 - Will your workloads use key/value database storage?
 Azure Cache for Redis offers a high-performance cached key/value data storage solution that can power fast, scalable applications.
 Azure Cosmos DB also provides general-purpose key/value storage capabilities.

 - Will your workloads use document or graph data?
-Azure Cosmos DB is a multi-model database service that supports a wide variety of data types and APIs.
+Azure Cosmos DB is a multimodel database service that supports various data types and APIs.
 Azure Cosmos DB also provides document and graph database capabilities.

 - Will your workloads require high-capacity data analytics capabilities?
 You can use Azure Synapse Analytics to effectively store and query structured petabyte-scale data.
 For unstructured big data workloads, you can use Azure Data Lake to store and analyze petabyte-size files and trillions of objects.

 - Will your workloads require search engine capabilities?
-You can use Azure Cognitive Search to build AI-enhanced cloud-based search indexes that can be integrated into your applications.
+You can use Azure Cognitive Search to build AI-enhanced cloud-based search indexes that you can integrate into your applications.

 - Will your workloads use time series data?
 Azure Time Series Insights is built to store, visualize, and query large amounts of time series data, such as data generated by IoT devices.

-Learn more about how to assess database options for each of your application or services in the Azure application architecture guide.
+Learn more about how to assess database options for each of your applications or services in the Azure application architecture guide.

 Common database scenarios

-The following table illustrates a few common use scenario requirements and the recommended database services for handling them:
+The following table lists common use-scenario requirements and the recommended database services for handling them.

 Database feature comparison

-The following table illustrates features available in Azure database services
+The following table lists features available in Azure database services.

-Private link service simplifies networking design to allow Azure services to communicate over private networking and is supported for all Azure database services.
-In the case of Managed Instance database services, these instances are deployed in VNets, which negates the need to deploy private endpoints for them.
+Private link service simplifies networking design to allow Azure services to communicate over private networking.
+It's supported for all Azure database services.
+In the case of Managed Instance database services, these instances are deployed in virtual networks, which negates the need to deploy private endpoints for them.

 Most database services are generally available in most Azure regions.
-But there are a few regions, mostly targeting governmental customers, that support only a subset of these products.
-Before you decide which regions you will deploy your database resources to, we recommend that you refer to the regions page to check the latest status of regional availability.
+A few regions support only a subset of these products, but they mostly target governmental customers.
+Before you decide which regions you'll deploy your database resources to, see Products available by region to check the latest status of regional availability.